cits5501/cits5501.github.io/assets/workshops/workshop07.md

-After you've attempted the exercises, it's recommended you drop in on one of the timetabled labs, to compare your answers with other students (or to discuss them with one of the lab facilitors.
+After you've attempted the exercises, it's recommended you drop in on one of the timetabled labs, to compare your answers with other students (or to discuss them with one of the lab facilitors).

 ### Code sample 1 -- `dayOfYear`